hanwen/parser/README.md

-This is a small library written in Go for parsing LISP, with an accompanying tool for finding symbol definitions.
+This is a small library written in Go for parsing various programming languages.

-On my X220 laptop, parse speed is about 3mb/s.
+Currently it supports LISP, and comes with a tool for finding symbol definitions.

 DISCLAIMER